data-edu/data-science-in-education/_book/09-wt-aggregate-data.md

 - [Civil Rights Data Collection (CRDC)](https://www2.ed.gov/about/offices/list/ocr/data.html), which reports many different variables on educational program and services disaggregated by race/ethnicity, sex, limited English proficiency, and disability.
 These data are school-level.

-- [Common Core of Data (CCD)](https://nces.ed.gov/ccd/), which is the US Department of Education's primary database on public elementary and secondary education.
+- [Common Core of Data (CCD)](https://nces.ed.gov/ccd/), which is the U.S. Department of Education's primary database on public elementary and secondary education.

 - [EdFacts](https://www2.ed.gov/about/inits/ed/edfacts/data-files/index.html), which includes state assessments and adjusted cohort graduation rates.
 These data are school- and district-level.

-- [Integrated Postsecondary Education Data System (IPEDS)](https://nces.ed.gov/ipeds/), which is the US Department of Education's primary database on postsecondary education.
+- [Integrated Postsecondary Education Data System (IPEDS)](https://nces.ed.gov/ipeds/), which is the U.S. Department of Education's primary database on postsecondary education.

 - [National Assessment for Educational Progress (NAEP) Data](https://nces.ed.gov/nationsreportcard/researchcenter/datatools.aspx), an assessment of educational progress in the United States.
 Often called the "nation's report card."
 The NAEP reading and mathematics assessments are administered to a representative sample of fourth- and eighth-grade students in each state every two years.